wilhelmer/mkdocs-multirepo/README.md

 ## Installation

-1. Install the plugin with `pip install mkdocs-multirepo`.
+1. Install via `pip install mkdocs-multirepo`.
 2. Create a directory and put two files named `config.yml` and `index.tpl` in it.
 3. Configure the files as described below.
 4. Change to the directory created in step 1.